Unit And Integration Test Reports For Maven Projects In SonarQube 4.5.1

 The integration test run configuration has to be done manually.
 It exists Maven plugins that can help.
 We want that the following criteria are met:

-• integration tests are stored in the directory src/it/java and
+- integration tests are stored in the directory

-• the integration test class name either starts IT or ends with IT or ITCase and
+and - the integration test class name either starts

-• integrations tests runs during the Maven's build lifecycle phase integration-test.
+and - integrations tests runs during the Maven's build lifecycle phase

 1 <plugin>